unicode-org/icu4x/docs/design/principles.md

 ## Available Across Programming Languages

 ICU4X functionality should be available uniformly in all supported programming languages.
-The API shape may differ between programming languages, but the underlying functionality should be uniformly available; it should be an exception for functionality to be available in Rust but not in FFI.
+The API shape may differ between programming languages, but the underlying functionality should be uniformly available in both Rust and FFI.